We just don’t get it

 Human beings are unable to care much about long term issues.
 And when no one else wants to talk about it, that makes it even harder.
 Even worse, the way civilisation has evolved leaves our thinking and operating procedures ill prepared for addressing long term existential threats.

 We often unconsciously separate people into goodies and baddies, the assumption being that all we need to do is bash the baddies so the goodies win the day.
 Job done?
 This is the ‘Hollywood school of thought’, and unfortunately we all suffer from it.
 Goodies/baddies is a useful device for stories, but the world does not operate as a story in reality.

 Now that climate change is upon us, many dedicated, creative people find themselves working for ‘baddie’ companies, especially fossil fuel companies.
-However, many of these people could be vital for developing new technologies needed to create a sustainable world.
+However, many of these people could be vital for developing the new technologies needed to create a sustainable world.
 They don’t want a catastrophic outcome any more than anyone else.

 ..leading to polarisation / tribalism